Broaden your knowledge with an external rotation

 Application and incorporation process

-- The application must be made to the resident’s Teaching Committee by sending the application form, preferably by email.
+- The application must be made to the resident’s Teaching Committee by sending the application form (document in Spanish), preferably by email to the Vall d'Hebron Hospital Teaching Committee (firstname.lastname@example.org).

 - The administration department will reply with an acknowledgement of receipt by email, signalling the start of the administrative process.